St. Don Bosco's College

-St. Don Bosco's College is an English Language college in Lakhimpur Kheri, Uttar Pradesh, India.
+St. Don Bosco's College is an English Language co-educational college in Lakhimpur Kheri, Uttar Pradesh, India.

 History

 The college was founded in November 1979.
 It was started with the object of imparting modern education to the students in a manner that conserves their religion, language, script and culture.
 The school is owned and managed by "The Catholic Diocese of Lucknow", a charitable religious society.

 Affiliation

-The College is affiliated to the Council for the Indian School Certificate Examinations, New Delhi and prepares students for the Central Board Of Secondary Education (CBSE) examination.
+The college is affiliated to the Council for the Indian School Certificate Examinations, New Delhi and prepares students for the Central Board Of Secondary Education (CBSE) examination.

 Administration

-The Founder Body through the Catholic Education Society Lucknow (The Catholic Diocese of Lucknow) administers the College.
+The Founder Body through the Catholic Education Society Lucknow (The Catholic Diocese of Lucknow) administers the college.